Arnold II of Isenburg: Election as archbishop

 In 1242, the Hohenstaufen king Conrad IV of Germany, son of Emperor Frederick II, Holy Roman Emperor, visited Trier during Lent.
 At this time, the archbishops of Mainz and Cologne were no longer loyal to the Hohenstaufen dynasty, but Theoderich of Wied still supported the Emperor.
 When a soldier attempted to seize Siegfried von Honeck, a supporter of the archbishop of Mainz, in Arnold's house, Honeck killed the soldier.
 A tumult ensued, and Arnold retreated into the episcopal palace.
-Theoderich died on 28 March 1242 and Arnold was elected as his successor by the cathedral chapter.
+Theoderich died on 28 March 1242 and Arnold was elected as his successor by the majority of the cathedral chapter.
 This was the first episcopal election in Trier where only the cathedral chapter could vote, in contrast to previous elections where other nobility and clerics had been involved.
-Parties opposed to Arnold chose the St Paulin provost, Rudolf de Ponte, as the new archbishop.
-Conrad then granted the regalia to Rudolf.
-After a short civil war, in which some counts and dukes including Henry V, Count of Luxembourg fought against Arnold, Rudolf gave up his claim and settled for his previous provostship.
-He died soon after, which ended the conflict.
-Pope Innocent IV confirmed Arnold as archbishop in 1245, and Arnold was consecrated as bishop in June 1245 by the archbishops of Mainz and of Cologne together with Roger de Mercy, the bishop of Toul.
+A significant minority of parties opposed to Arnold chose the St Paulin provost, Rudolf de Ponte, as the new archbishop.
+King Conrad then granted the regalia to Rudolf but was unable to provide further support.
+After a short military conflict, in which some counts and dukes including Henry V, Count of Luxembourg fought against Arnold, Rudolf gave up his claim and settled for his previous provostship and some financial compensation.
+The dissent continued until Rudolf's 1244 death.
+In 1243, Arnold's opponents attempted to declare his election as uncanonical in a trial in Rome.
+Pope Innocent IV confirmed Arnold as archbishop in January 1245 and sent him the pallium.
+Arnold was consecrated as bishop in June 1245 by the archbishops of Mainz and of Cologne together with Roger de Mercy, the bishop of Toul.